lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   to compress the headers.
 Each field is associated to a matching operator for compression.
 Each header field's value is compared to the corresponding target value stored in the rule for that field using the matching operator.
-This comparison includes the packet direction and the field position in the header.
-If all the fields in the packet's header satisfy all the matching operators of a rule,  the packet is processed using Compression Decompression Function associated with the fields.
+This comparison includes the direction indicator and the field position in the header.
+If all the fields in the packet's header satisfy all the matching operators (excluding unappropriate direction or position) of a rule,  the packet is processed using Compression Decompression Function associated with the fields.
 Otherwise the next rule is tested.
 If no eligible rule is found, then the packet is sent without compression,